embEDUx/documentation/src/setup/post-install/toolchains.md

 Variable | Notes
 --- | ---
-host-arch | Architecture of the host system (where the toolchain is used) taget-arch | Specified and mapped to the target architecture by the Administrator.
+host-arch | Architecture of the host system (where the toolchain is used) target-arch | Specified and mapped to the target architecture by the Administrator.
 Found in the [User Documentation](user-documentation.md) abi | Application Binary Interface (selected by toolchain configuration)

 ### Branches